How to Prepare for the NCLEX: 8 Tips for Success

 Understanding the NCLEX Exam

-While each state’s board of nursing establishes its own set of licensure requirements for RNs, one universal requirement is passing the NCLEX; this applies to nurses in the U.S. and Canada.
+While each state’s board of nursing establishes its own set of licensure requirements for RNs, one universal requirement is passing the NCLEX; this applies to registered nurses in the U.S. and Canada.
 The National Council of State Boards of Nursing develops and administers the exam.

 In most states, nursing candidates apply to take the exam before graduation and sit for the exam 45 days after their graduation date.
 In Arkansas, nurse candidates submit the NCLEX application about 60 days before graduating.